leandromjunior/NLP-Model-Deploy/README.md

 # NLP-Model-Deploy
 NLP Model to categorize news headline

-The model is hosted on Heroku
+This model is hosted on Heroku